-5. Penne a la Vodka – this is our favourite meal.
+Penne a la Vodka – this is one of our favourite meals.
 All of us.
 It tastes like restaurant food, but is so simple to make.
 It is delicious and even our pickiest kids ask for me to make it.
 I make it usually a few times a month.
 So yummy!
-I will post the recipe in the next few weeks and link this to it once I do.
-It will give me an excuse to make it again because I will of course need to post pictures…I’m practically drooling just thinking about it!
+This dish is also one I make when we’re on vacation because it requires so few ingredients and I have the recipe memorized.

-6. Taco Type of Meals – we really enjoy the flavours of Mexican cooking.
-We do eat tacos and they are always a hit but I also make taco salad, taco-style dips, nachos, burritos, and taco inspired casseroles.
-The one pictured below combined refried beans, ground beef (or in this case, Mexican veggie beef), garlic, salsa, and taco seasoning for the base and was topped with tomatoes, black olives, green onions, jalapeños, and grated cheese before baking.
-After it was baked, I topped it with some shredded iceberg lettuce.
+Taco Type of Meals – we really enjoy the flavours of Mexican cooking.
+We do eat tacos and they are always a hit.
+I also make taco salad, taco-style dips, nachos, burritos, and taco inspired pastas and casseroles.
+Anything using refried beans, ground beef or Mexican veggie beef, salsa, taco seasoning, cheese, tomatoes, green onions, jalapeños, lettuce, and avocados will get eaten by my kids.

-8. Chilli – I usually make this in big batches and freeze it so that I can just pull it out and throw it into the crock pot and have the house smelling like comfort food.
-I sometimes make popovers to serve the chilli in.
+Chili – I usually make this in big batches and freeze it so that I can just pull it out and throw it into the crock pot and have the house smelling like comfort food.
+I sometimes make popovers to serve the chili in.